-- Water helps define space and builds trust as it envelopes those who cannot see their surroundings.
+Water helps define space and build trust as it envelopes those who cannot see their surroundings.
 Many children actually learn to swim independently as their fear and hesitation are replaced by the confidence necessary for navigating the pool unassisted.
-The pool presents a wondrous experience that cannot be replicated in any other settings.
+The pool presents a wondrous experience that cannot be replicated in other settings.

-- Water provides much-needed support and stability.
-Water increases muscle control which makes it easier for students to straighten their legs and learn to walk, navigate stairs, and sit and stand.
-Thanks to hydrotherapy, many children who used wheelchairs have begun to walk, and others, who walked with assistance, have learned to walk unaided.
+Water increases muscle control which makes it easier for students to straighten their legs and learn to roll over, crawl, walk, navigate stairs, sit and stand.
+The water’s warmth and natural buoyancy also impact muscle tone, yielding stronger and longer muscles and improved flexibility.
+Thanks to hydrotherapy, many children who use wheelchairs have begun to take a few steps, and others, who walked with assistance, have learned to walk unaided.

-- Being in water is a joyful experience.
 Although it is serious work, hydrotherapy is pure pleasure for many of our students.
 The relaxed atmosphere and close bonds that are formed with the therapists encourage social engagement which is often unavailable to these students in their daily lives.
-The support provided by the water also gives children the freedom to move and stretch.
 To see a child happily moving his arms and legs in the pool after he has spent hours in a wheelchair is heartwarming.